-Dr. Harold G. Kaufmanis Professor of Management and Academic Director of the Organizational Behavior Program in the Department of Technology Management at the Polytechnic Institute of New York University.
-In addition, he established and serves as Academic Director of the Department’s Master’s programs in Israel, which have over 1500 graduates, many in executive positions, especially in high-tech industry.
+Dr. Harold G. Kaufman is Professor of Management and Academic Director of the Organizational Behavior, Systems and Analytics graduate program in the Department of Technology Management and Innovation at the New York University Polytechnic School of Engineering.
+He established this graduate program as a unique and pioneering curriculum integrating the management of people, organizations, technology and analytics.
+He has kept the program, as well as the annual conferences he initiated in Human Capital Innovation in Technology & Analytics, at the cutting edges of technology in HRIS, talent management, work engagement, human capital engineering and data analytics.
+In addition, he established and served as Academic Director of the Department’s Master’s programs in Israel, which have over 1500 graduates, many in executive positions, especially in high-tech industry.

 Dr. Kaufman specializes in the study of the utilization, obsolescence and career development of engineers and other technical professionals.
 He has reported his research in numerous publications, including three books, the first one receiving recognition as advancing the state of knowledge in the field.
 His research has been supported by grants from NSF, NIMH, USDOL, Alfred P. Sloan Foundation and Ford Foundation.
 In addition to his work at Polytechnic, Dr. kaufman had a research appointment at the Hebrew University as well as a Visiting research Scholar position at the Technion – Israel Institute of Technology.